Over Current Relay Working Principle Types

 In an over current relay or o/c relay the actuating quantity is only current.
 There is only one current operated element in the relay, no voltage coil etc. are required to construct this protective relay.

 Working Principle of Over Current RelayIn an over current relay, there would be essentially a current coil.
 When normal current flows through this coil, the magnetic effect generated by the coil is not sufficient to move the moving element of the relay, as in this condition the restraining force is greater than deflecting force.
-But when the current through the coil is increased, the magnetic effect increases, and after certain level of current, the deflecting force generated by the magnetic effect of the coil, crosses the restraining force, as a result, the moving element starts moving to change the contact position in the relay.
+But when the current through the coil increases, the magnetic effect increases, and after a certain level of current, the deflecting force generated by the magnetic effect of the coil, crosses the restraining force.
+As a result, the moving element starts moving to change the contact position in the relay.
 Although there are different types of overcurrent relays but basic working principle of overcurrent relay is more or less same for all.

-Types of Over Current RelayDepending upon time of operation, there are various types of Over Current relays
+Types of Over Current RelayDepending upon time of operation, there are various types of Over Current relays, such as,

 - Instantaneous over current relay.